 The idea behind this is simple.
 There are plenty of variables that can affect the performance of your campaigns.
 Fewer variables bring you closer to finding that sweet spot for the highest performance.

 It has also a lot to do with your experience.
 When working with only one vertical, you gain experience with that.
 You begin to know which traffic sources are the best for that type of products, what targeting is more likely to convert, and so on.
+Find out how to find the best affiliate offers in 2019 by reading our guide.

 2. Choose your traffic sources